 Pomegranates will not increase weight if consumed in moderation.
 Pomegranates are healthy and can help reduce weight if added to your nutrition.
 Like all food and drinks, pomegranates can increase weight if too much of it is consumed.
 Pomegranates are more efficient at reducing weight than increasing it.

 There is much more to it than just that straightforward answer.
 In today’s article, we’re going to take a look at everything you need to know about weight gain and pomegranates.
-Like, is the juice more or less calories than the fruit?
-In addition, you’ll find out if its health benefits 1 can help you lose belly fat.

 Can Pomegranate Increase Weight?